- Office:Fay 210

 Jeremy Sarachan has taught at Fisher since 2002.
-Professor Sarachan founded the digital cultures and technologies program, and currently chairs the Department of Media and Communication.
+Professor Sarachan founded the interactive media program (formally called digital cultures and technologies), and currently chairs the Department of Media and Communication.

 Professor Sarachan’s academic focus is on new media and the application of technology to the communication field; he teaches courses in graphics programming, web development, and interaction art.
 He also teaches upper level courses on new media theory and film analysis, as well as Introduction to Mass Communication for freshmen.